-- Contact our nurse consultant through the Healthy Child Program - Request information on the disease and instructions on how to handle the outbreak. - Post a notice on the classroom door and the front doors, if applicable, letting parents know that an outbreak has occurred. - Provide all parents in the infected classroom with detailed information about the outbreak, including symptoms, incubation period, and when to call the doctor. - Have available for every parent in the building the above information. - Immediately quarantine students who are under-immunized if a vaccine-preventable disease occurs in the program.
+- Contact our nurse consultant through the Healthy Child Program at the Louisville Metro Health Department - Request information on the disease and instructions on how to handle the outbreak. - Post a notice on the classroom door and the front doors, if applicable, letting parents know that an outbreak has occurred. - Provide all parents in the infected classroom with detailed information about the outbreak, including symptoms, incubation period, and when to call the doctor. - Have available for every parent in the building the above information. - Immediately quarantine students who are under-immunized if a vaccine-preventable disease occurs in the program.